ZRZStudio/Steam-Controller-Chatpad/README.md

   <a href="https://www.youtube.com/watch?v=59sTsHHFOmE"><strong>▶ Watch the project video on YouTube</strong></a>
 </p>

 This repository contains the firmware and electrical connection guide.
-Enclosure files, mounting instructions, and a complete controller power-system design are not included.
+For more details about the build, check out the build video.

 ## At a glance